 TRY TO ‘FIX’ THEM

-Introverts are not broken.
+Introverts are not broken: not even the extreme ones.
 It is not a personality flaw.
 They do not need to be ‘fixed’ or ‘saved’ or taught how to be more extroverted, any more than you need to be taught how to be more introverted.
 So, suggesting there’s something wrong with them is….well, imagine if someone asked you if you’ve ever considered hypnosis for your verbal diarrhoea issue, because their Uncle Tony tried that, and he’s, like, totally normal now?
 Exactly.

 SUGGEST THEY ‘JUMP ON A CALL’ WITH YOU